-1. Career-Technical Credit Transfer - The language in section 3333.162 of the Ohio Revised Code requires the Departments of Higher Education and Education to develop policies and procedures ensuring that students at an adult career-technical education institution or secondary career-technical education institution can transfer agreed-upon technical courses completed there (that adhere to recognized industry standards) to any public institution of higher education "without unnecessary duplication or institutional barriers."
+1. Career-Technical Credit Transfer - The language in section 3333.162 of the Ohio Revised Code requires ODHE and ODEW to develop policies and procedures ensuring that students at an adult career-technical education institution or secondary Career-Technical Education institution can transfer agreed-upon technical courses completed there (that adhere to recognized industry standards) to any public institution of higher education "without unnecessary duplication or institutional barriers."

 Students are guaranteed the transfer of applicable credits among Ohio's public colleges and universities and equitable treatment in the application of credits to admissions and degree requirements.
 Career-Technical Credit Transfer helps more high school and adult career-technical students go to college and enter with college credit.
 Technical credit saves students money and time, and Ohio business and industry will benefit from more employees with higher education and advanced skills.
 Students who successfully complete specified technical programs are eligible to have technical credit transfer to public colleges and universities.
 This transfer of credit is described in Career-Technical Assurance Guides, which are advising tools that assist students moving from Ohio secondary and adult career-technical institutions to Ohio public institutions of higher education.

-2. Ohio College Tech Prep - The six Ohio College Tech Prep Regional Centers serve as liaisons to Ohio's 90 career-technical planning districts, 23 community colleges,14 universities, and 52 adult career centers to ensure high-quality career-technical education programs for students.
-The regional centers work with their education partners to increase student access to quality career-technical education pathways that provide opportunities to earn college credit while in high school.

-The College Tech Prep Regional Centers are jointly managed by the Department of Higher Education and Department of Education's Office of Career-Technical Education.

-3. CAREER-TECHNICAL EDUCATION-26 Application Assurances - New applications or renewals of existing secondary career-technical education pathway programs are facilitated through the Career-Technical Education-26 application process.
+- 2. Ohio College Tech Prep The six Ohio College Tech Prep Regional Centers serve as liaisons to Ohio's 90 career-technical planning districts, 23 community colleges,14 universities, and 52 adult career centers to ensure high-quality career-technical education programs for students.
+The regional centers work with their education partners to increase student access to quality Career-Technical Education pathways that provide opportunities to earn college credit while in high school.
+The College Tech Prep Regional Centers are jointly managed by ODHE and ODEW's Office of Career-Technical Education. - 3.
+Career-Technical Education 26 Application Assurances New applications or renewals of existing secondary Career-Technical Education pathway programs are facilitated through the Career-Technical Education-26 application process.
 Approval is contingent upon complying with the Ohio Career-Technical Program of Study Assurances, which address a variety of quality elements that are derived and aligned to Ohio Revised Code, Ohio Administrative Code, Perkins IV/V and are State Board of Education approved.